kenjennings/Atari-Breakout76/README01AssetEstimation.md

 **EXTERNAL LABELS**:

 The arcade game has labels painted in yellow on the glass over the display identifying the numbers in the top row.
 The number on the left is the "PLAYER NUMBER", and the number on the right is the "BALL IN PLAY" counter.
 These real world labels will have to be worked into the game display to provide necessary information to the player.
-The best location is with the closest object on screen -- within the horizontal top border immediately above the Player number and Ball counter values.
+The best location for placement is the closest object on screen -- within the horizontal top border immediately above the Player number and Ball counter values.

 **COLOR**: